Rtarun3606k/Building-a-Machine-Learning-Model-using-Azure-Custom-Vision-PokeTex/readme.md

 ## Summary

-You now have all the necessary tools for creating and using a Custom Vision model for Pocketex.
+You now have all the necessary tools for creating and using a Custom Vision model for PokeTex.
 The next step is to [train the model](./train.md).

 # Part 1: Train your model